-(a) PBDE congeners are numbered according to IUPAC rules.

-(b) GC/NCI-MS Ic using PFE at 150 °C with toluene followed by analysis on a LC-50 column.

-(c) GC/NCI-MS IIIa using PFE at 100 °C with DCM followed by analysis on a DB-5 column (10 m).

-(d) The non-certified value is a weighted mean of the results from two analytical methods [10,11].
-The uncertainty listed with each value is an expanded uncertainty about the mean [12], with coverage factor, k = 2 (approximately 95 % confidence), calculated by combining a pooled within-method variance with a between-method variance following the ISO/JCGM Guide [12-14].

-This non-certified value is the mean of results obtained using one analytical technique.
-The expanded uncertainty, U, is calculated as $U = ku_c$ , where $u_c$ is one standard uncertainty of the analyte mean, and the coverage factor, k, is determined from the Student's t-distribution corresponding to the associated degrees of freedom (df = 5) and a 95 % confidence level for each analyte.

-(f) The non-certified value for PBDE 154 includes a contribution from PBB 153 (2, 2', 4, 4', 5, 5'-hexabromobipenyl).
+- (a) PBDE congeners are numbered according to IUPAC rules. - (b) GC/NCI-MS Ic using PFE at 150 °C with toluene followed by analysis on a LC-50 column. - (c) GC/NCI-MS III using PFE at 100 °C with DCM followed by analysis on a DB-5 column (10 m). - (d) GC/EI-MS III using PFE at 100 °C with DCM followed by analysis on a DB -5 column (30 m). - (e) The non-certified value is a weighted mean of the results from two or three analytical methods [10,11].
+The uncertainty listed with each value is an expanded uncertainty about the mean [12], with coverage factor, k = 2 (approximately 95 % confidence), calculated by combining a pooled within-method variance with a between-method variance following the ISO/JCGM Guide [12-14]. - ^(f) This non-certified value is the mean of results obtained using one analytical technique.
+The expanded uncertainty, U, is calculated as $U = ku_c$, where u_c is one standard uncertainty of the analyte mean, and the coverage factor, k, is determined from the Student's t-distribution corresponding to the associated degrees of freedom (df = 5) and a 95 % confidence level for each analyte. - (g) The non-certified value for PBDE 154 includes a contribution from PBB 153 (2,2',4,4',5,5'-hexabromobipenyl).
 The quantitative results are based on the response of only PBDE 154 in the calibration standards.

 Table 7.
-Non-Certified Mass Fraction Values for Inorganic Constituents in SRM 2786 (Dry-Mass Basis)
+Non-Certified Mass Fraction Values for Inorganic Constituents in SRM 2787 (Dry-Mass Basis)